 Westwater is an ideal weekend whitewater trip that’s fairly easy from a logistics perspective but gets you into a remote area with some seriously respectable rapids.

-1. Nearly year-round river flows.
-You would certainly want to consider a dry suit for a winter run—as well as the consequences of a swim in cold winter water—but Westwater is almost always runnable.
+You would certainly want to consider a dry suit for a winter run, and contemplate the consequences of a swim in cold winter water.
+But Westwater is almost always runnable.

-3. Classic canyon scenery and good hikes if you have time.
-Notable hikes are to Outlaw Cave, a likely prospector’s camp, just below Hades Bar camp.
+If you have enough time, check out the hike to Outlaw Cave, a likely prospector’s camp, just below Hades Bar camp.

 Sun drops behind the canyon walls early in the evening on a September Westwater trip

-2. Uncrowded, wilderness experience.
 Because there are only 8 campsites in this stretch (a natural limitation of the remote terrain), you’ll encounter very few other parties on the river.
-This is an upside for the wilderness experience, but a downside if you run into trouble and could use some help from another party: That might be a long time coming.
+This is an upside for the wilderness experience, but a downside if you run into trouble and could use some help from another party.
+Help might be a long time coming.

 Here’s a play-by-play of logistics for putting together a Westwater trip.